 In 2021, Trey spent months renovating the interior of the school house building and built a patio courtyard between the two buildings.

 Fun Fact: Trey’s wife, Cricket, is the granddaughter of Wildwater’s founder, Jim Greiner.
 Her parents, Jack & Becky Wise, are the husband and wife team currently operating the family business.
 Read more about Wildwater’s interesting history here.

 If you’re looking to float down the Chattooga River and need to borrow boats or gear, head into the Chattooga Whitewater Shop.

 They rent inflatable kayaks and two-person rafts.
 Shuttle service to-and- from the river is included in the price.
 They’ll work with you to fit your timeframe and skill level.
 You can do various stretches of river but it’s important to have someone with whitewater experience with you to read the water and lead you down river.

 Rental gear + shuttle service averages $55 per person.
 Actual price depends on the stretch of river you choose to do and how many people are in your group.
-Shuttle only cost starts at $45 per person.
+Shuttle-only price starts at $45 per person.

-They also offer kayak instruction for beginners and intermediate starting at $130 per person.
+They also offer kayak instruction starting at $130 per person.